brennadev/java/homework4/README.md

 # Homework 4

-This demonstrates Java's interfaces, inheritance, and exception handling
+This assignment demonstrates Java's interfaces, inheritance, and exception handling